rayhu/bert-dependency-parsing-visualization/LEARNING.md

 ##
 [Independent Component Analysis: Algorithms and Applications](https://www.sciencedirect.com/science/article/abs/pii/S0893608000000265)

-Attention weight is basically a mixture of the attentions.
+Attention weight is basically a mixture of the attentions learned from context, sometimes even with a long distance.
 After many round of trainings, we received a model weight that is mixture of syntatical dependencies, semantical dependencies, and pragmatics dependencies.
 Now, we need to decompose them into individual components and make them a tensor structure.

 Why the LLM is language model instead of a conceptual model?
 Because it starts from token and end with token.
 We stopped training when the token prediction is reaasonally accurate.
 Why shall not we measure the high dimensional dependencies for reasoning, and stop training when the data structure is completed populated?